 Extra time for coursework submissions

-You may be eligible* to use the 14-day grace period for coursework submissions if you meet the following criteria.
+You may be eligible* for a reasonable adjustment to deadline for coursework submissions if you meet the following criteria.

 For disabled students: